Points to be Considered During Construction of Stone Masonry

 Following are the 15 important points to be remembered or considered during the construction of stone masonry:

-2. It should ensure that the stones are well watered before using it.
+2. It should ensure that the stones are well watered before using them.
 Otherwise, they will absorb water from the mortar, which leads to reduces the strength of the mortar joint.

 3. All the stones should be laid on their natural bed.